Installation

 // Initialize the map manager with the provider

-const mapManager = new MapManager(mapGoogleProvider);
+const mapManager = await MapManager.create('YOUR_API_KEY', mapGoogleProvider);

 // Access the Google Maps instance for direct map interactions